Pyotr Kakhovsky: Biography

-Kakhovsky became an active member of Decembrist North Society and an assistant to Kondraty Fyodorovich Ryleyev.
+Kakhovsky became an active member of the Northern Society of the Decembrists and an assistant to Kondraty Fyodorovich Ryleyev.
 He was the founder of the Decembrist section in Grenadier regiment.
 At the North Society meeting December 13 O.S.
 1825 he was charged with killing emperor Nicholas I of Russia and the Imperial family in the Winter Palace.
 However, the next day, the actual day of the revolt, Kakhovsky hesitated and decided that the religion did not allow him to kill the emperor.
 Instead he went to Senate Square with the rest of Decembrists.
-He shot and fatally wounded Saint-Petersburg Governor and popular hero of Napoleonic Wars, General Mikhail Andreyevich Miloradovich who attempted to pacify the Decembrists troops and prevent the bloodletting.
-Kakhovsky also killed the commander of the Life-guard Grenadier regiment colonel Ludwig Niklaus von Stürler who went to the Senate Square to persuade his soldiers not to take part in the uprising, and wounded another officer Gastfer.
+He shot and fatally wounded the governor of Saint Petersburg and a popular hero of the Napoleonic Wars, General Mikhail Andreyevich Miloradovich, who attempted to pacify the Decembrists troops and prevent the bloodletting.
+Kakhovsky also killed the commander of the Life-guard grenadier regiment colonel Ludwig Niklaus von Stürler who went to the Senate Square to persuade his soldiers not to take part in the uprising, and wounded another officer Gastfer.

 Kakhovsky was arrested at his own apartment on December 15 O.S. (the day after the revolt).
 He argued before the Investigating Commission, that the high-handedness of the bureaucracy, the lack of respect for ancient gentry freedom, and the favoritism shown to foreigners had been the primary cause of the suppressed uprising.
-He was one of the five, sentenced to death by quartering, but later the Tsar replaced this cruel punishment by hanging.
+He was one of the five, sentenced to death by quartering, but later the tsar replaced this cruel punishment by hanging.
 He was executed (at the second attempt) along with four other ringleaders—Pavel Pestel, Sergey Muravyov-Apostol, Mikhail Bestuzhev-Ryumin and Kondraty Ryleyev on a crownwork of the Peter and Paul Fortress on 25 July 1826, and presumably interred with the rest of the five in a secret grave on Goloday Island in Saint Petersburg.